alex-florescu/CS351/specification/outline.md

 _Xilinx_, the biggest worldwide manufacturer of such devices, defines _Field Programmable Gate Arrays_ (FPGAs) as "semiconductor devices that are based around a matrix of configurable logic blocks (CLBs) connected via programmable interconnects.
 FPGAs can be reprogrammed to desired application or functionality requirements after manufacturing.
 This feature distinguishes FPGAs from Application Specific Integrated Circuits (ASICs), which are custom manufactured for specific design tasks.
 Although one-time programmable (OTP) FPGAs are available, the dominant types are SRAM based which can be reprogrammed as the design evolves."

 The device that will be used for this project is a *Xilinx Zybo Z7-20*, a piece of hardware of small dimensions (8.8 x 12.2cm) with a maximum clock frequency of over 500 MHz.
 This will make possible the development of a real-time audio processing system, which will include a series of audio effects such as **delay**, **distortion**, and **reverb**.
-Implementing such a system on an FPGA will provide the advantages of an upgradable and highly customizable audio effects processor while maintaining the convenience of a compact device.
+Implementing such a system on an FPGA will provide the advantages of an upgradable and highly customizable audio effects processor while maintaining the conve﻿nience of a compact device.

 Building on the _ES2E3 Digital Systems Design_ module content, in which an FPGA board was used to create a simple videogame, the _FPGA Guitar/Bass Effects Processor_ project should constitute a challenging goal and a demanding learning experience.

 ## 2. Objectives
- * Mandatory Objectives
+### Mandatory Objectives
 The core objective of the project is to design a series of mono audio effects (which are commonly used by guitar players) and implement them in SystemVerilog to produce a functional FPGA audio processor.
 This would consist of:
-    - Bypass option: permit the sound to pass through the system with no alterations.
+   * Bypass option: permit the sound to pass through the system with no alterations.
-    - Delay effect: create an effect where a limited number of delayed copies of the sound are added on top of the input sound.
+   * Delay effect: create an effect where a limited number of delayed copies of the sound are added on top of the input sound.
-    - Distortion effect: create an effect where the input sound signal is amplified and clipped, producing a "fuzzy" tone.
+   * Distortion effect: create an effect where the input sound signal is amplified and clipped, producing a "fuzzy" tone.
-    - Effect selector: implement a method to select one (or none) of the effects offered by the audio processor.
+   * Effect selector: implement a method to select one (or none) of the effects offered by the audio processor.
- * Optional Objectivesrough
+### Optional Objectives
 Depending on the progress and pace of the project, ﻿other effects and features can be added to the audio processor, such as:
-    - Reverb effect: adding multiple slightly delayed and lowered copies of the sound on top of the input sound.
+   * Reverb effect: adding multiple slightly delayed and lowered copies of the sound on top of the input sound.
-    - Effects pipelining: allow multiple effects to be selected at the same time, in a desired order.
+   * Effects pipelining: allow multiple effects to be selected at the same time, in a desired order.
- * Potential Objectives
+### Potential Objectives
 If the prior objectives are accomplished far before the project deadline, some other features can be added to the audio processor, such as:
-    - Noise cancellation effect: removing an unwan﻿ted sound of a certain frequency from the input sound.
+   * Noise cancellation effect: removing an unwanted sound of a certain frequency from the input sound.
-    - Tuner: LEDs on the board can be programmed to provide information useful for tuning the guitar.
+   * Tuner: LEDs on the board can be programmed to provide information useful for tuning the guitar.

 ## 3. Methodology